JackCasica/jackcasica.github.io/_posts/2024-04-01-My First Web App.md

   alt: An angled view of an older model Nokia phone with a physical keyboard, displaying a spreadsheet application on its screen.
 The spreadsheet contains text in the first row that reads 'WHERE YOU AT' in column A and 'HOLLA WHEN YOU GET THIS' in column B, indicating a playful or informal message.
 ---

-Certainly!
-Here's the updated blog post, including a section on the learning value and programming concepts showcased in this project:

----

 ## Transforming Classroom Communication with a Web Application

 ### Introduction and Background